-Revenue is generated from three main components: (1) sales of our Renaissance system, including installation services and training; (2) sales of disposable components and accessories; and (3) warranty and maintenance services related to the systems sold, which includes replacement parts, software updates, preventive maintenance and on-call support as detailed in the agreement.
+Revenue is generated from three main components: (1) sales of our Surgical Guidance Systems, including installation services and training; (2) sales of disposable components and accessories; and (3) warranty and maintenance services related to the systems sold, which includes replacement parts, software updates, preventive maintenance and on-call support as detailed in the agreement.

-The allocation of consideration from a revenue arrangement to its separate units of account is based on the relative fair values of each unit.
+The allocation of consideration from a revenue arrangement to its separate units of account is based on the relative fair value of each unit.
 If the fair value of the delivered item is not reliably measurable, then revenue is allocated based on the difference between the total arrangement consideration and the fair value of the undelivered item.
 We usually determine the fair value of the warranty and maintenance services component based on the renewal quote offered in the agreement.
+Warranties granted to customers are considered an additional element in the sale of the system, because they include training, service, the provision of spare parts, telephone support, on-site support and a positive representation that the product will either perform according to certain specifications or that we will repair or replace the product if it ceases to work properly.
+Therefore, we consider such warranty as a separate element of the system sale.

-We recognize revenue from the above mentioned components in accordance with International Accounting Standards No.18, "Revenue Recognition," including provisions related to recognition of revenue from multiple-component transactions, when the significant risks and rewards of ownership of the goods transferred to the customer; it is probable that the economic benefits associated with the transaction will flow to us; the costs incurred or to be incurred in respect of the transaction can be measured reliably; we retain neither continuing managerial involvement to the degree usually associated with ownership nor effective control over the goods sold; and the amount of revenue can be measured reliably.
+We recognize revenue from the above mentioned components in accordance with International Accounting Standards No. 18, "Revenue", including provisions related to recognition of revenue from multiple-component transactions, when the significant risks and rewards of ownership of the goods transferred to the customer; it is probable that the economic benefits associated with the transaction will flow to us; the costs incurred or to be incurred in respect of the transaction can be measured reliably; we retain neither continuing managerial involvement to the degree usually associated with ownership nor effective control over the goods sold; and the amount of revenue can be measured reliably.